 Capture and Analyze Customer Feedback

-Using information from customer feedback, companies can gain valuable insights essential to improving their brand, products, services, and overall customer experience.
-Businesses that are able to monitor and manage customer feedback also often have a more complete understanding of their customers, and can easily measure customer satisfaction and loyalty.
+Using information from unsolicited feedback, companies can gain valuable insights essential to improving their brand, products, services, and overall customer experience.
+Organizations that are able to monitor and manage customer feedback also often have a more complete understanding of their customers, and can easily measure customer satisfaction and loyalty.

 Common sources of customer feedback include: